Blog

 • Person specifications are detailed descriptions of a candidate's skills and abilities.
 The essentials and the nice-to-haves are included here.
 An ideal candidate persona can be drawn up from this information.

 What criteria do you use when evaluating or ranking candidates?
-Create a system that helps you to select the most qualified candidate for the job!
+Create a system that helps you select the most qualified candidate for the job.
 You should clearly define the candidate scoring and ratings before selecting the best possible candidates.
 Take your time to read through these steps and make sure you're following them properly.

 The evaluation stage is the last step in the talent acquisition process.
 This is an excellent time to follow up with candidates to gather insights on their candidate experience.
 Areas of improvement should be addressed in an organized manner.